justinwinslow/angular-combobox/README.md

 ## TODO

-* Placeholder text
 * Selectively position options dropdown up or down depending on input position on screen
-* Better handling of no data being set
 * Better docs
 * Consider accepting an array of strings natively
 * Bower registry